emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-09-google-chrome-screenshot-tool.md

 keywords: "tools"
 ---

-There's been times that I needed to show a client or a teammate a full screenshot of the current state of the website or even a part of it, si I've been using [Full Page Screen Capture](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl?hl=en), for any other kind of screenshots, [Windows' Snippet tool](https://support.microsoft.com/en-us/help/13776/windows-use-snipping-tool-to-capture-screenshots) and now I'm in love with [Snaggit](https://www.techsmith.com/store/snagit).
+There's been times that I needed to show a client or a teammate a full screenshot of the current state of the website or even a part of it, so I've been using [Full Page Screen Capture](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl?hl=en) and, for any other kind of screenshots, [Windows' Snippet tool](https://support.microsoft.com/en-us/help/13776/windows-use-snipping-tool-to-capture-screenshots) or [Snaggit](https://www.techsmith.com/store/snagit).
 If I want to host it online like in this post [Gyazo](https://gyazo.com), which also has a GIF maker.

 Recently I found that **Devtools** has a tool that does a full-page screenshot, no extension needed!